cse412-21w/project-demo/README.md

 _Note that if you install a library your teammates will need to install it too.
 Once the dep is added to `package.json` simply running `npm install` in this directory will download the new dependency._

+#### Acknowledgements
+This README was adapted from a template created by Matthew Conlen for a previous offering of CSE 442